 Voluntary group term life insurance may be continued for up to 12 weeks through a portability option, by direct pay to the plan administrator.
 Upon return to work, premium payments will resume through payroll deduction.
 This life insurance plan may also be cancelled; however, upon return to work and re-enrollment, evidence of insurability approval may be required.

 The cancer insurance plan may be continued for up to 24 months while on military leave, through direct pay.
 The plan may also be cancelled, and if an employee re-enrolls in the plan within the 24 month continuation period, waiting periods and pre-existing condition limitations will not be imposed, except in a situation where cancer is incurred or aggravated during the course of military service

 While on military leave without pay, MetLife Group Term Life Insurance premium payments may be paid directly to MetLife.
 Payroll-deducted contributions will resume upon return to employment.

 Prudential Long Term Care and Traveler’s Home/Renters and Auto Insurance premiums may be paid directly to the plan administrator while on unpaid leave of absence.
 Policy- holders should refer to plan documents for information regarding cancellations and reinstatements after periods of non-payment.

-When an employee is reinstated under USERRA re-employment requirements, Supplemental Disability Plans coverage will resume without penalty provided plan re-enrollment occurs within 31 days (Standard long term plans) or 60 days (Liberty Mutual long term plan) of reinstatement
+When an employee is reinstated under USERRA re-employment requirements, Supplemental Disability Plans coverage will resume without penalty provided plan re-enrollment occurs within 31 days (Standard long term plans) or 60 days (Lincoln Financial Group long term plan) of reinstatement

 While on military leave without pay, Hyatt Legal Plan coverage will cease on the day leave without pay begins.
 Coverage can be resumed provided plan re-enrollment occurs within 31 days of reinstatement under USERRA re-employment requirements.